oOluki/Lengine/README.md

     for testing purposes

   map_designer:
-    a plugin that allows for tile map design.
+    A plugin that allows for tile map design built using SDL2, SDL2_image and SDL2_ttf.

     usage:
     press h to go to home or press m to go to the map editor;